msyamkumar/cs220-s22-projects/p11/README.md

 ---

+## Comment Authors vs Channel Names

+All YouTube users have their own "channels", even if all they do is post comments.
+The channel IDs in `broken_file` contain the channel names of some of the comment authors.
+This means that the `author_id` of Comments are actually the same as channel IDs, and thus can be used to look up channel names in the mappings we find.

+This means that the words "channel" and "author" are interchangeable when discussing YouTube comments.

 ### #Q18: How many channel mappings are in the files in the `broken_file` directory?

 Read all the files in the `broken_file` directory using your `get_mapping` function from p10 to answer this.
 Create a dictionary called `broken_mapping` that combines all of the mappings from these files.